t0tacci0/CodeSurvey/README.md

 - Collect user coding information.
 - Store the result data in Google spreadsheet.
 - Collect user answers for the survey.
-- View user statistics
+- View user statistics.

 ### Existing Features

 - Title section
-  - Include a initial loading system
+  - Include a initial loading system.
   - An explanation about the purpose of this survey.

 ![Title](images/welcome_1.png)